pinapelz/discord-to-xiv/SETUP.md

 Click on the settings icon for the BDFireToWebsocket plugin in BetterDiscord in the plugins menu.

-- For Websocket address, you can leave it as the default unless you know what you're doing.
+**Websocket Address:**, you can leave it as the default unless you know what you're doing.

-- **Channel IDs** controls which messages are sent to Dalamud.
+**Channel IDs:** controls which messages are sent to Dalamud.
 I suggest leaving this empty and then filtering which channels you want from the Dalamud plugin instead.

-- Make sure to add your own **User ID** so that messages you send get filtered out!
-(Otherwise, you'll see your own messages in-game).
-You can get your User ID by right-clicking on your name anywhere in Discord and clicking 'Copy ID'.
+**User ID:** Add your own User ID so that messages you send get filtered out!
+(Otherwise, you'll see your own messages in-game)

+You can get your User ID by right-clicking on your name anywhere in Discord and clicking 'Copy ID'

 [![image.png](https://i.postimg.cc/qq96GjJk/image.png)](https://postimg.cc/zHFfzwHM)